Usama00004/Open-Weather-API/README.md

 ---

 ## Future Enhancements
-- Add data validation checks before loading into Snowflake.
+- Add data validation checks before loading into S3.
 - Implement real-time monitoring and alerting.
-- Store raw data in S3 for backup and historical analysis.
+- Store processed data in a Snowflake database for further analysis.

 ---